 One week after the pretest, the respondents were each given a picture book of Malin Kundang tale, in traditional version for the control group and in reconstructed version in the experimental group.
 The respondents first read the tale on their own, and then a storyteller read the tale for them.
-In the control group, emphasis is given on the punishment for Malin, while in the experimental group, emphasis to Malin.
+In the control group, emphasis is given on the punishment for Malin, while in the experimental group, emphasis is given on the forgiveness to Malin.